 At twelve years old I knew I wanted to be a writer.
-What I didn’t know was that I would return to Detroit to start my own business.
-Now I build community every day at Bamboo, write essays and fiction almost every day, rescue puppies once in a greater while, and learn new ways to be a better vegan cook on the weekends.
+What I didn’t know was that I would come home to Detroit to reconnect with family, build our family urban farm, practice writing thousands of pages, and start a business.
+Now I run Bamboo, write essays and fiction, and cook vegan food for friends who sometimes like it.

 Welcome to my online home for my work 👋

 Amanda Lewan is a writer and entrepreneur.
 After moving home to Detroit in the middle of the great recession, she endeavored to create work that moves our changing region forward.